insominiac21/insominiac21/README.md

 - 👋 Hi, I’m @insomniac_Ash
-- 👀 I’m interested in Computer science
+- 👀 I’m interested in Computer science and pursuing it
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on a few python projects
 - 📫 Reach me via my GitHub id
 <!---
 insominiac21/insominiac21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.